12. Provision for Current and Deferred Tax:

 g) Mr. Manoj G. Tirodkar and Global Holding Corporation Private Limited (GHC), promoters of the Company, have executed Sponsor Support Agreement to meet any shortfall or expected shortfall in the cash flows towards the debt servicing obligations of the Company.
 As far as Mr. Manoj Tirodkar is concerned any liability arising from this Sponsor Support Agreement along with any other Agreement including Personal Guarantee shall be always capped at ' 394.28 Crores.

-The personal guarantee and liability arising from Sponsor Support Agreement have to be reduced to the extent of exposure of lenders, which were fully settled by the Company.
-Accordingly, the Company has requested the Security Trustee to issue the confirmation / letter in this regard.
+The personal guarantee and liability arising from Sponsor Support Agreement to be reduced to the extent of exposure of lenders, on settlement by the Company.
+Accordingly, having settled the dues of nine original secured lenders, the Company has requested the Security Trustee to issue the confirmation / letter in respect of them.

 II) Security offered to CDR Lender's pending creation of charge:

-a) The Company's one of the promoters namely GHC along with its step down subsidiaries has to extend corporate guarantee; and
+a) GHC (Promoter Group), along with its step down subsidiaries have to extend corporate guarantee; and

 b) GHC has to pledge its holding in the Company.